chbh-opensource/chbh-on-bear/docs/faqs.md

 ### What about code sharing?
 Not everybody has a Bluebear.
 Will people be able to run my code if I’ve written it for use on this platform?

-A: Couple of points
+Couple of points
-1) Think in terms of ‘develop’ vs ‘rationalise’.
+- Think in terms of ‘develop’ vs ‘rationalise’.
 The second part is where parallelising becomes a bi advantage.
 It’s also the place you think about code sharing.
-2) There are clever ways to make things very shareable agnostic to infrastructure.
+- There are clever ways to make things very shareable agnostic to infrastructure.
 E.g., putting everything into a docker container and running ‘container jobs’.
 This has the disadvantage that you lose bear’s optimisation (all modules have been optimised so may run a lot faster).
 But you gain control.
 Tradeoff

 ---